 The common search metrics you need to know right off the bat are:

 These form the foundation for almost all of the other metrics you need to optimize performance.

 Impressions are how many times your ad is shown.
 Each time a user sees your ad during a search, an impression is tallied.
 If a user clicks on the ad you gain a click.
 These metrics are collected at both the keyword and ad level, as well as aggregated at the ad group, campaign, and account level.
 This granular detail allows you to optimize each part of the account independently.
 This be a factor that will help you figure out which part of the campaign is successful, in addition to evaluating the revenue or lead quality that the ads produce.

 Clicks and impressions are also used to calculate click through rate, or CTR, which is simply clicks divided by impressions.
 This ratio tells you how often your ads are clicked, allowing you to troubleshoot components that just aren’t working.
 That said, there is no “good CTR.”
 It is relative and you’ll have to learn over time where your account’s baseline is.
 Don’t fret too much over this metric, but you generally want it to be higher.

 Conversions are goal completions.
-This can be imported through Google Analytics but are also commonly used with an AdWords tracking code.
+This can be imported through Google Analytics but are also commonly used with a Google Ads tracking code.
 The most common scenario is to place a conversion code on the checkout confirmation or form submissions page.
 Each time a user clicks the ad and then goes on to reach the final page, a conversion is totaled.
 This gives you an accurate count of how often PPC ads drive direct sales or leads.
 This metric also lets you calculate the cost/conversion or cost per acquisition or cost per lead (CPA/CPL), how much are you spending for each sale or lead.